-Housebreaking a Puppy
+Housebreaking a Puppy Fast

 Housebreaking a Puppy in 5 Steps

-STEP ONE - Choose Potty Spot: The first step of the process is to decide WHERE you want your puppy to eliminate and to choose a command to encourage him to do so. command examples: go potty, hurry up, pee pee, go potty, outside, go out...
 The spot you choose will become your puppy's permanent potty area.
-When you take your Miniature Schnauzer out to potty, always use the same exit door, the same potty spot, and use the same command.
+When you take your Miniature Schnauzer outside to go potty, always use the same exit door, the same potty spot, and the same potty command.

-STEP TWO - Housebreaking Schedule: Create a regular potty schedule for your puppy that fits into your daily routine.
-If you are not using a dog crate, you might want to section off an area in your home to confine accidents.
-In the beginning, take your puppy outside every hour to relieve himself.
-This will help prevent in-home accidents.
-Remember to praise your puppy each and every time he relieves himself in the potty spot.
+• STEP TWO - Housebreaking Schedule: Create a regular potty schedule for your puppy that fits into your daily routine.
+If you are not using a dog crate, you might want to section off an area in your home to keep your puppy and confine accidents.
+(See: How to house train puppy using the paper method below).

-STEP THREE - Create a Feeding Schedule: Feed your puppy 2 to 3 times a day at the same time.
+• STEP THREE - Create a Feeding Schedule: Feed your puppy 2 to 3 times a day at the same time.
 Scheduled meal times are good indicators of when your puppy will need to go out.
 Most puppies need to relieve themselves immediately after eating or within 30 minutes of a meal.

-STEP FOUR - Watch Your Dog: During those times of the day you allow your puppy to run loose in your home, it will be your responsibility to monitor him closely.
+• STEP FOUR - Watch Your Dog: During those times of the day you allow your puppy to run loose in your home, it will be your responsibility to monitor him closely.
 Don't forget, your Miniature Schnauzer is in the learning stages of house training and you cannot expect him to just know what to do.
 You have to teach him.
 So watch for the common signs of pre-urination like: sniffing and circling in a particular spot, or suddenly disappearing out-of-sight.

-• housebreaking tip: For those of you who have to spend 3 or more hours away from your puppy, it's probably a good idea to combine both crate training and the use of pee pads or paper training, as methods of housebreaking your Miniature Schnauzer.
+housebreaking tip: For those of you who have to spend 3 or more hours away from your puppy, it's probably a good idea to combine both crate training and the use of pee pads or paper training, as methods of housebreaking your Miniature Schnauzer.
+It usually takes just about 2 weeks to get your Miniature Schnauzer potty trained.
+(See: Using a dog crate and pee pads to potty train your puppy.)

 • Use a baby gate to section off a room in your home that has easy-to-clean floors, like the kitchen. *see puppy supplies checklist

-• housebreaking tip: If possible, place one pee pad by the door that leads out to your puppy's designated potty spot.
+housebreaking tip: If possible, place one pee pad by the door that leads out to your puppy's designated potty spot.

 Now, take a few pieces of the double stick tape and secure the pee pads to the floor.
 Next place a few sheets of the newspaper on top of the pads.

-• Leave the dog crate door open
+• Leave the door of the dog crate open

 • Place your Miniature Schnauzer puppy in confined room